sony/flutter-embedded-linux/meta-flutter/README.md

 ```

 ## Cross-building with Yocto SDK
-Source the cross-toolchain environment setup file :
+Setup the cross-building toolchain environment using a script that you built and installed.
 ```Shell
 $ source /opt/poky/3.1.7/environment-setup-aarch64-poky-linux
 ```

-Setting environment variables :
+Set the following environment vars to cross-build using clang.
 ```Shell
 $ export CC=${CLANGCC}
 $ export CXX=${CLANGCXX}
 ```

-Build is the same way as self-build, see: [3.1.
+After doing that, you can build the embedder as normal like self-building on hosts.
+It means you don't need to be aware of cross-building.
+See: [3.1.
 Self-build](../doc/README.md)

 ## Note